tim-roberts1/tva/website/versioned_docs/version-0.1.0-alpha/development/getting-started/installation.md

   </p>
 </strong>

-Pluralsight Design is available as a set of multiple npm packages for web and our `design-tokens` package is also compatable with iOS, Swift, Android, and Kotlin.
+Pluralsight Design is available as a set of multiple npm packages for web and our `design-tokens` package is also compatible with iOS, Swift, Android, and Kotlin.

 Each package has a different purpose in terms of flexibility.
-You will _rarely_ need all of them and probably only just one or two most.
+You will _rarely_ need all of them and probably only just one or two at most.

 - **Maximum Flexibility:** use [Design Tokens](../tokens/intro.md), our foundational package that delivers our color themes and is used internally in Headless-styles.
 - **Most Flexibility:** use [Headless Styles](../headless-styles/intro.mdx), our package which delivers component styles & accessibility helpers for **any** component or UI library combination.